By: TSP Blog | @TSProckstars

 BE CLEAR ABOUT EXPECTATIONS

 When talking to potential mentors, know what you’re looking for out of the partnership.
 What exactly do you hope to learn or gain?
-If you’re not clear in the beginning about what you want most, could end up with someone who can’t deliver what you’re looking for, and you’ll both be unhappy.
+If you’re not clear in the beginning about what you want most, could end up with someone who can’t deliver what you’re looking for — you’ll both be disappointed.

 GO WITH YOUR GUT